Lymphedema Massage & Treatment

 - Exercises which utilize the muscle pump to enhance lymph drainage through the limb against the resistance of compression.

 - Education in skin care to prevent infection, cellulitis and dermatological changes.
 Education also includes review of self massage and self bandaging techniques.
-Our objective is to help the patient learn to manage the condition with a great degree of self-sufficiency.
+Our objective is to help you learn to manage the condition with a great degree of self-sufficiency.

 - Maintenance phase: We are available to address any changes in condition, answer questions for doctors and patients and assist in the maintenance of volume reduction and optimal compliance with the program.